-We are covered by CVR Energy's site pollution legal liability insurance policies, which include business interruption coverage.
+We are covered by CVR Energy's site pollution legal liability insurance policies, which include business interruption coverage, subject to applicable retentions and exclusions.
 The policies insure any location owned, leased, rented, or operated by the Partnership, including our Facilities.
 The policies insure certain pollution conditions at, or migrating from, a covered location, certain waste transportation and disposal activities, and business interruption.

-In addition to the site pollution legal liability insurance policy, we maintain umbrella and excess casualty insurance policies which include sudden and accidental pollution coverage policies maintained by CVR Energy.
-This insurance provides coverage due to named perils for claims involving pollutants where the discharge is sudden and accidental and first commences at a specific day and time during the policy period.
+In addition to the site pollution legal liability insurance policies, we maintain umbrella and excess casualty insurance policies which include sudden and accidental pollution coverage policies maintained by CVR Energy, subject to applicable retentions and exclusions.
+This insurance generally provides coverage due to named perils for claims involving pollutants where the discharge is sudden and accidental and first commences at a specific day and time during the policy period.